cruzsandovalmarcotec/Urban-Dynamics-in-Mexico-s-Metropolitan-Areas/README.md

 ## Introduction
 This is a repository intended to reproduce the results presented in "Urban Dynamics in Mexico's Metropolitan Areas: Assessing Patterns, Trends and Drivers of Socio-spatial Segregation"

-## Installation and Software Requirmenets
+## Installation and Software Requirements
 The work has been done using R and Restudio.
 The packages that need to be installed are the following:

 <ul> <li>dplyr  </li></ul>